Matias-Rossi/thin-ice/README.md

 ## What's this?

 This is a remake of Club Penguin's arcade game "Thin Ice" made in Wollok Game.
 [Click here](https://www.wollok.org/) to learn more about Wollok.
+The goal of the game is to complete all levels going over as much tiles as possible, ideally leaving no ice.

 ## How to play it?